 They just didn’t feel like the world should know about it like Bingham felt.
 He was also not the great archeological hero it seemed, since he was mostly just looking for gold, writing in his diary that he was disappointed after he found the city (since he didn’t find gold).

 It has an energetic, medicinal and nutricious value that was useful for a variety of purposes back in the days, like anesthetics during operations and a cure for nausea, headeaches etc. which makes it logical that they needed better access to this magical plant.
-While it became disgraced because of its association with cocaine, Peruvians still see the coca plant as an important part of their history and culture, and I was also very thankful for it during the Inca Trail to help with the altitude.
+While it became disgraced because of the cocaine extraction, Peruvians still see the coca plant as an important part of their history and culture, and I was also very thankful for it during the Inca Trail to help with altitude sickness.